-The Chinese Theological Review (CTR) 27 is published.
+The Chinese Theological Review (CTR) 28 is published.
 It presents Chinese voices directly by providing translated theological essays, church statements, sermons, etc. CTR 28 focus on sinicization and in particular on women and feminist theology in the Chinese Protestant Church.

 The Amity Summer English Program (SEP) invites English speakers to volunteer in training Chinese teachers of English in less-developed parts of China.
 The SEP is an opportunity to teach the teachers, make a difference and at the same time experience the country and its people in a unique way.

 On 6 February, ten minutes before midnight, an earthquake of magnitude 6.4 on the magnitude scale struck Hualien, Taiwan.
 The earthquake killed at least 17 people and injured 285.
 Hundreds have been evacuated from their homes and far more than 100 aftershocks have been reported.